thosgood/this-weeks-finds/markdown/1-50/week016.md

 approaches have *not* all been shown to be equivalent; on the contrary, they seem to give different answers.
 Part of the problem in my opinion is that we do not have enough criteria for a "good" theory of 2+1 quantum gravity.
-Certainly one would like to see that in the h → 0 limit the theory reduces to classical gravity in some sense or other (but this is a bit vague).
+Certainly one would like to see that in the $\hbar\to 0$ limit the theory reduces to classical gravity in some sense or other (but this is a bit vague).
 Perhaps another thing one could hope for is that the theory be a 2+1-dimensional TQFT.
 I am not sure which of the approaches